E-commerce

 March 25, 2025

-Your team is growing: support, logistics, marketing, checkout.
-Not everyone needs the same screens in Shopify admin, and granting too many permissions exposes your customers, your margins, and your reputation.
-Role-based access controls (RBAC, Role-Based Access Control) involve grouping permissions into business roles, then assigning them to accounts: you centralize changes and apply the principle of least privilege, recommended by security frameworks such as the OWASP Authorization Cheat Sheet (which cites the NIST definition of authorization) and which reminds that authorization is distinct from authentication.
-On the Shopify side, the official documentation describes three permission families (store, organization, POS) and specifies that one or more roles can be assigned to the same user, with cumulative rights.
-This article lays out the RBAC framework and its deployment in Shopify; for precise clicks in the interface, continue with our practical guide on role-based access controls without duplicating procedures screen by screen.
+Your team is growing: support, logistics, marketing, cash register.
+Each person does not need the same screens in the Shopify admin, and giving too many permissions exposes your customers, your margins, and your reputation.
+The role-based access controls (RBAC, Role-Based Access Control) consist of grouping permissions into business roles, then assigning them to accounts: you centralize changes and apply the principle of least privilege, recommended by security frameworks such as the OWASP Authorization Cheat Sheet (which cites the NIST definition of authorization) and reminds us that authorization is distinct from authentication.
+On the Shopify side, the official documentation describes three families of permissions (store, organization, POS) and specifies that one or more roles can be assigned to the same user, with cumulative permissions.
+This article lays out the RBAC framework and its deployment in Shopify; for the exact clicks in the interface, continue with our practical guide to role-based access controls without duplicating the procedures screen by screen.

 Estimated reading time: 15 minutes